seanbreckenridge/mpv-history-daemon/README.md

 ### Known Issues

-For whatever reason, this stops working after a few days of continuous use, so I wrap this with another script which restarts this every so often.
+For whatever reason, this stops working after a few days of continuous use (perhaps because of my laptop suspending?), so I wrap this with another script which restarts this every so often if there are no open `mpv` instances.
 I would recommend starting this by running:

 ```
 mpv_history_daemon_restart /your/data/dir